JuliusZiesmann/JuliusZiesmann/README.md

     - 👋 40, male
     - 👀 Poet and Programmer
     - 🌱 I’m currently learning C# and Java
-    - 💞️ I’m looking for help with C# ASP .NET
+    - 💞️ I’m looking for help with C# ASP.NET

   <br>
     🔤 LANGUAGES: